18 Dec 7 Ways E-Prescribing Improves Eye Care Medication Adherence

 For instance, when a drug is prescribed using MaximEyes and MaximEyes.com EHR’s e-prescribing module, PatientAdvisor reviews the prescription to determine if it is eligible for any savings program.
 Eligibility criteria might include drug, dose, days supply, previous fill history, and patient or prescriber demographics.

 Suppose the drug has a coupon or copay savings program available and meets the eligibility criteria.
 In that case, the information necessary to process the saving program at the pharmacy is automatically appended to the electronic prescription.
-The prescriber can see any inserted financial savings information and its accompanying printable information on the prescription review screen.
+The prescriber sees any inserted financial savings information and its accompanying printable information on the prescription review screen.

 6. Provide Patient Educational Resources